ArcestiaBot/arcestia.github.io/readme.md

 # blog.arcestia.my.id

-The personal website of Ben Balter.
+The personal website of Laurensius Jeffrey Chandra.
 Built using Jekyll, GitHub Pages, and Bootstrap.
 See [humans.txt](http://blog.arcestia.my.id/humans.txt) for more infos.

 ## License